German East Africa: Economic development

 Beginning in 1888 the Usambara Railway was built from Tanga to Moshi to bring these agricultural products to market.
 The Central Railroad covered 775 mi and linked Dar es Salaam, Morogoro, Tabora, and Kigoma.
 The final link to the eastern shore of Lake Tanganyika was completed in July 1914 and was cause for a huge and festive celebration in the capital with an agricultural fair and trade exhibition.
 Harbor facilities were built or improved with electrical cranes, with rail access and warehouses.
 Wharves were remodeled at Tanga, Bagamoyo, and Lindi.
 After 1891, the German colonial administration undertook efforts to overhaul the region's caravan routes, which had existed before European colonisation, into all-weather highways, although most of these projects proved to be unsuccessful and ended in failure.

 In 1912, Dar es Salaam and Tanga received 356 freighters and passenger steamers and over 1,000 coastal ships and local trading-vessels.
 Dar es Salaam became the showcase city of all of tropical Africa.
-By 1914, Dar es Salaam and the surrounding province had a population of 166,000, among them 1,000 Germans.
+By 1914, Dar es Salaam and the surrounding province had a population of 166,000, among them 1,000 (0.6%) Germans.
 In all of the GEA, there were 3,579 Germans.

 Gold mining in Tanzania in modern times dates back to the German colonial period, beginning with gold discoveries near Lake Victoria in 1894.
 The Kironda-Goldminen-Gesellschaft established one of the first gold mines in the colony, the Sekenke Gold Mine, which began operation in 1909 after the finding of gold there in 1907.

+Slavery

+In German Tanganyika, slavery was gradually phased out.
+New enslavement and commercial slave trade was banned in 1901, but private slave sales were not banned, and thousands of slaves, mostly women, were sold during 1911–1914; all slaves born after 1905 were born free; slaves who had been subjected to abuse were freed; slaves were permitted to ransom and buy their freedom, and thousand of slaves bought their freedom or left their enslavers when the Germans did not act to prevent them.

+In 1914, the Germans contemplated to ban slavery, but ultimately did not, since they did not consider it financially possible to compensate their owners.

 Education

 Germany developed an educational program for Africans that included elementary, secondary, and vocational schools.
-"Instructor qualifications, curricula, textbooks, teaching materials, all met standards unmatched anywhere in tropical Africa."
 In 1924, ten years after the beginning of the First World War and six years into British rule, the visiting American Phelps-Stokes Commission reported, "In regards to schools, the Germans have accomplished marvels.
-Some time must elapse before education attains the standard it had reached under the Germans."
+Some time must elapse before education attains the standard it had reached under the Germans.
+Instructor qualifications, curricula, textbooks, teaching materials, all met standards unmatched anywhere in tropical Africa."

 The Swahili word for school, shule, is derived from the German word Schule.